 This trigonometry calculator will help you in two popular cases when trigonometry is needed.
-If you want to find the values of sine, cosine, tangent and their reciprocal functions, use the first part of the calculator.
-Searching for the missing side or angle in a right triangle, using trigonometry?
+If you want to find the values of sine, cosine, tangent, and their reciprocal functions, use the first part of the calculator.
+Are you searching for the missing side or angle in a right triangle using trigonometry?
 Our tool is also a safe bet!
-Type 2-3 given values in the second part of the calculator and in a blink of an eye you'll find the answer.
-Scroll down if you want to read more about what is trigonometry and where you can apply it.
+Type 2-3 given values in the second part of the calculator, and you'll find the answer in a blink of an eye.
+Scroll down if you want to learn about trigonometry and where you can apply it.

 What is trigonometry?

 Trigonometry is a branch of mathematics.
 The word itself comes from the Greek trigōnon (which means "triangle") and metron ("measure").
-As the name suggests, trigonometry deals mostly with angles and triangles; in particular, it's defining and using the relationships and ratios between angles and sides in triangles.
-The primary application is thus solving triangles, specifically right triangles, but also any other type of triangle you like.
+As the name suggests, trigonometry deals primarily with angles and triangles; in particular, it defines and uses the relationships and ratios between angles and sides in triangles.
+The primary application is thus solving triangles, precisely right triangles, and any other type of triangle you like.

 Trigonometry has plenty of applications: from everyday life problems such as calculating the height or distance between objects to the satellite navigation system, astronomy, and geography.
-Also, sine and cosine functions are fundamental for describing periodic phenomena - thanks to them, we can describe oscillatory movements (as simple pendulum) and waves like sound, vibration or light.
+Also, sine and cosine functions are fundamental for describing periodic phenomena - thanks to them, we can describe oscillatory movements (as in our simple pendulum calculator) and waves like sound, vibration, or light.

-Many different fields of science and engineering use trigonometry and trigonometric functions, to mention only a few of them: music, acoustics, electronics, medicine and medical imaging, biology, chemistry, meteorology, electrical, mechanical and civil engineering, even economics...
+Many fields of science and engineering use trigonometry and trigonometric functions, namely: music, acoustics, electronics, medicine and medical imaging, biology, chemistry, meteorology, electrical, mechanical, civil engineering, and even economics...
 The trigonometric functions are really all around us!

 Trig calculator finding sin, cos, tan, cot, sec, csc

 To find the trigonometric functions of an angle, enter the chosen angle in degrees or radians.
-Underneath the calculator, six most popular trig functions will appear - three basic ones: sine, cosine and tangent, and their reciprocals: cosecant, secant and cotangent.
-Additionally, if the angle is acute, the right triangle will be displayed, which can help you in understanding how the functions may be interpreted.
+Underneath the calculator, the six most popular trig functions will appear - three basic ones: sine, cosine, and tangent, and their reciprocals: cosecant, secant, and cotangent.
+Additionally, if the angle is acute, the right triangle will be displayed, which can help you understand how the functions may be interpreted.

 Trigonometry calculator as a tool for solving right triangle